psych251/old_website/index.md

 * Be able to perform a psychology experiment on the web,
 * Be able to analyze a study in terms of reliability (e.g. power, statistical choices), and validity (e.g. design, sampling),
 * Master best practices for experimental data management, storage, and analysis, and
-* Have a reproducible workflow for experimental data analysis and visualization, including comfort with a variety of R packages, including ggplot2, dplyr, tidyr, and `lmer`.
+* Have a reproducible workflow for experimental data analysis and visualization, including comfort with a variety of `R` tools, especially those in the `tidyverse`.

 ## Contact Information